ksokolovskyi/nunc_recipe_picker/README.md

 This demo is made with [Flutter][flutter].

-This project was inspired by the coffee recipe picker from the [nunc.][nunc] coffee machine.
+This project was inspired by the coffee recipe picker from the [nunc.
+Espresso Machine][nunc].

 [Live demo][live-demo] is deployed to GitHub Pages with the help of the [peanut][peanut] package.